KonstantinShemyakin/space-jet/README.md

-Web game made on js about the space jet flying through hordes of enemies trying to survive.
+Web game made on js about the space jet flying through hordes of enemies and trying to survive.